charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 ## Overview

-There is a mathematical [category-theory definition](https://ncatlab.org/nlab/show/monad), but you can use them effectively without understanding that (so don't @ me, Brendan).
 This article is written from a programmer's perspective, where a monad is a [_software engineering pattern_](https://en.wikipedia.org/wiki/Software_design_pattern).
 Like other patterns, you may have already used it without knowing it was the monad pattern.
 There is still  value in studying such patterns, because then you can use it more fluidly.
+There is a mathematical [category-theory definition](https://ncatlab.org/nlab/show/monad), but you can use them effectively without understanding that (so don't @ me, Brendan).

 **Imprecise definition:** A monad is a type that wraps an object of another type.
 There is no direct way to get that 'inside' object.
 Instead you ask the monad to act on it for you.
-It is a lot like the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), but it is capable of returning something wrapped in another monad.
+Monadic classes are a lot like classes implementing the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), but monads are capable of returning something wrapped in another monad.
 This essential property makes functions on monads composable.
 I'll get to a precise definition after you understand the imprecise one through some examples.

 ## Examples

 ### Maybe/Nullable/Optional monad

-Our fist example is Maybe.
-I will write its interface in a Java-like language.
+Our first example is Maybe.
+I will write its interface in pseudocode resembling Java.

 ```java
 class Maybe<T> {